-While citrine can be found all over the world, most s mine in Brazil.
+While citrine can be found all over the world, most is mined in Brazil.
 One of the world's largest citrine stones is a stunning citrine from Brazil, weighing 2,258 carats.
-The gem can be found at the Smithsonian Institution in Washington, D.C.
+The gem can be found at the Smithsonian in Washington, D.C.

 Topaz has been said to increase creative energies.
 It gives one access to their artistic creativity, and increases one’s appreciation of beauty.
 Some even believe topaz is beneficial for promoting concentration.

 While topaz comes in a variety of colors from yellow, orange to even a red tone - the most notable is blue topaz.
 Blue topaz can range from a very light blue to a deeper blue color.
 It can also have a slightly turquoise hue, very similar to an aquamarine.
 At TIVOL, one of our favorites is London blue topaz.
 It is a popular color and is often featured in Lagos and David Yurman designs.